ansys/pyaedt-toolkits-antenna/doc/source/toolkit/models/index.rst

    helix
    horn
    patch

+You use the Antenna API at the model level from PyAEDT.

 You can create one or more antennas.
 An antenna is object-oriented.
 You can synthesis an antenna without AEDT.